 I have completed my classroom training to be an International Coaching Federation certified coach, and now I need 100 hours of coaching to apply for final certification.
 My current clients include an artist, two economists, and people navigating their first and second jobs.

-Mentoring is different.
-Mentoring isn’t about helping people find their own truth – it’s about sharing what I have learned, and helping people figure out their international development careers.
+Career consulting is different.
+Consulting isn’t about helping people find their own truth – it’s about sharing what I have learned, and helping people figure out their international development careers.
 I’ve been working in international development for a long time.
 As a donor and an implementer.
 For NGOs and private companies and as a freelance consultant.
 I’ve lived in seven different countries – right now I am in Egypt.
 I’ve figured some stuff out, and now I can help other people get their careers started or unstuck.

 Some people want coaching.
-Some want mentoring.
+Some want consulting.
 Some want a mixture of both – a whole lot of people want to talk to me about being brave enough to be better at their international development jobs.
 Usually, I can help.
-And if I think I can’t, I say so.
+And if I think I can’t, I’ll say so.
 I’ll send you to someone better suited to you or I’ll tell you that you’re doing just fine already.

 If you’re interested, send me an email.
 I’ll write back, ask a few questions, send you a rate sheet.
 We’ll figure something out.
 I coach via phone or skype, or in special cases in person.